veliusiidx/iidx-random-trainer/README.md

 Instructions:

+-If you're using Bemanitools, rename launcher.exe to spice64.exe.
+Spicetool users should be perfectly fine.

 -Start Bistrover in Admin mode (Make sure it's the latest DJH release)

 -Start the trainer once monitor check has finished and the game is fully loaded in Admin mode